wgx-precy/escrow/docs/api-overview.md

 The `Authorization` header must be included in all requests with the following format:

 ```
-Authorization: Basic {master_token}
+Authorization: Basic {token}
 ```

 Your API keys carry many privileges, so be sure to keep them secure!
-Do not share your API tokens in publicly accessible areas such as GitHub, client-side code, and so forth.
+Do not share your secret API keys in publicly accessible areas such as GitHub, client-side code, and so forth.

 All API requests must be made over HTTPS.
 Calls made over plain HTTP will fail.
 API requests without authentication will fail.